 Seven Sacred Pools Travel Guide

-The Seven Sacred Pools (AKA Pools of Oheo) are one of Hawaii’s most surreal natural formations.
+Seven Sacred Pools (AKA Pools of Oheo aka Oheo Pools aka Oheo Gulch) are one of Hawaii’s most surreal natural formations.
 These “Seven Sacred Pools” along the Oheo gulch, a large ravine with jungle foliage, actually consist of about 20 swimmable pools formed along the Palikea stream.
 There are two awesome hikes nearby as well as camping.
+Here's what you need to know about visiting this unique spot.

 Parking: There is plenty of parking at the Kipahulu Visitors Center.